k30medvedev/dynamo-db-full-scan-tool/README.md

-# DynamoDB Control Plane Update Tool
+# DynamoDB Tool

 ## 📓 Changelog

 See [CHANGELOG.md](./CHANGELOG.md) for version history.

 The **DynamoDB Tool** is a Streamlit-based web application for managing DynamoDB tables safely and efficiently.
-It helps you browse, filter, and bulk update records without writing complex scripts or using the AWS CLI.
+It helps you browse all records of aws DynamoDb

 ---